Asghar Afghan: Rising career

 Afghan made his Twenty20 International debut against Ireland in the 2010 Quadrangular Twenty20 Series in Sri Lanka.
 Later on in February 2010, Afghan played a single match in Afghanistan's victorious 2010 ICC World Twenty20 Qualifier, playing in the final against Ireland.
 Afghan was later named in Afghanistan's squad for the 2010 ICC World Twenty20.

 In April 2010, Afghan was a key member of Afghanistan's 2010 ACC Trophy Elite winning squad which defeated Nepal in the final.
 Afghan ended the tournament as the third leading run scorer with 253 runs, including a score of 151 runs from 83 balls against Bhutan.

-On March 1, 2014, Afghan's 90* helped Afghanistan team to register their win over Bangladesh which was their first win against test playing nations.
+On 1 March 2014, Afghan's 90* helped Afghanistan win against Bangladesh which was their first win against a Test-playing nation.
 He and Samiullah Shenwari put on a 164 runs partnership for the sixth wicket which is the fifth highest Partnership for the sixth wicket in the history of ODIs and the third highest ODI Partnership for Afghanistan.

 In February 2018, he had his appendix removed, therefore missing the start of the 2018 Cricket World Cup Qualifier tournament.

 In September 2018, he was named in Kandahar's squad in the first edition of the Afghanistan Premier League tournament.
 He was the leading run-scorer for the Kandahar Knights in the tournament, with 264 runs in eight matches.

 In April 2019, he was named in Afghanistan's squad for the 2019 Cricket World Cup.
 The following month, in the ODI series against Scotland, he became the second cricketer for Afghanistan to play in 100 ODI matches.
 In September 2021, he was named in Afghanistan's squad for the 2021 ICC Men's T20 World Cup.
+Afghan announced his retirement from international cricket mid-way through the tournament, playing his final match against Namibia.
+He later explained that their loss against Pakistan made him decide that the time was right to retire as the team was too hurt and he wanted to give younger players a chance.